DAism2019/Proof-of-Love/english/chap3.md

 Of course, this indictment applies not only to Trump but to rulers in general.

-Structures of Power in Contemporary Human Domination
+Here are the structures of power in contemporary human domination:

-Political Power Structures:
+1. Political Power Structures

 - International organizations (UN, WTO, IEA, WHO, UNESCO) shaping sovereignty, trade, energy, health, culture, and education.